ahmed15m/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone-non-portable-integer-constant.rst

-.. title:: clang-tidy - bugprone-NonPortableIntegerConstant
+.. title:: clang-tidy - bugprone-non-portable-integer-constant

-bugprone-NonPortableIntegerConstant
+bugprone-non-portable-integer-constant
 ===================================

 Finds masks that are being used in a non-portable manner.